robocorp/example-windows-element-path/README.md

     ${operations} =    Set Variable    ${operations}=${result.name}
     Log    Calculated expression: ${operations}

-    # Lets add number "5" to the total by pressing this key. (on Windows 11 it replaces
+    # Lets add number "5" to the total by pressing this key. (on Windows 11, this
-    #  the result)
+    #  replaces the result with the pressed value)
     Click    ${locator_to_number_five}

     [Teardown]    Close Current Window